wazo-platform/wazo-doc/source/system/wazo-auth/developer.rst

 When the callback function gets called, its last args will be the message sent to the redirect URL by the external service.

+.. note:: The callback is not executed in the main thread.
+You should take care of thread synchronization when sharing data structures between threads.

 The callback is usually used to create a first token on the external service.

 external_auth_service.build_oauth2_redirect_url(auth_type)